Epic US Road Trip 2016 – Kentucky & The Great Lakes

 State Nicknames – The Buckeye State; Birthplace of Aviation; The Heart of It All.
 State Motto – With god, all things are possible.
 Admitted To The Union – March 1 1803 (17th state).
 Population – 11.6 million (7th most populous state).
 Area – 44,825 sq miles (34th largest state).
 Capital – Columbus.
 National Parks – 1 (Cuyahoga Valley).
 National Scenic Byways/All-American Roads – 4/1.
 Famous For – The Wright Brothers; being a perennial swing state in presidential elections; Amish communities; cows; roller-coasters – the world’s greatest concentration of them can be found at Ohio’s Cedar Point Amusement Park.
 State Highlight – Cleveland’s Rock and Roll Hall of Fame.
 Ohio Titbits – Although nearly all of the waterway belongs to neighbouring Kentucky & West Virginia, Ohio is named after the region’s Ohio River which defines the state’s southern border with Kentucky; eight US presidents have had Ohio as their home state, the most of any US state; the state had the country’s very first fully professional baseball team, the 1869 Cincinnati Red Stockings, now the Cincinnati Reds.

-About all we actually experienced of the state of Ohio was a miserly 14-mile stretch of its river-hugging Ohio River National Scenic Byway, the 7th and final National Scenic Byway of the wider road trip and somewhat ironically the only one of the 7 I hadn’t researched pre-trip.
+About all we actually experienced of the state of Ohio was a miserly 14-mile stretch of its river-hugging Ohio River National Scenic Byway, the ninth and penultimate National Scenic Byway of the wider road trip.
 Driving east to west, the 943 mile (1,518 kilometre) history-rich byway follows the course of the Ohio River across the southern border of three states: Ohio, Indiana & Illinois.
 No, we didn’t experience any of the charming river communities lining the river, and nor did we sample any of the rural beauty the byway supposedly meanders through en route to Cincinnati (the 14 mile stretch of the byway we sampled is rather industrial), but we did, of course, see plenty of the river itself.
 We’ll take that.
 After all, this scenic byway and anything that happened to come with it was a bonus.

 Our epic 14 mile adventure in Ohio ended when we once again drove a bridge over the Ohio River, this one bringing us into Ashland and the state of Kentucky, Epic US Road Trip state number 24.